 Overhead view of bowl of Garlic Mushroom Pasta with slice of baguette

-We all have those go-to recipes that are always in regular rotation on our dinner menus, and this Creamy Garlic Mushroom Pasta is one of mine.
+We all have those go-to recipes that are in regular rotation on our dinner menus, from coconut chickpea curry to creamy tomato pasta, and this creamy vegan garlic mushroom pasta.
 I’ve been making it for years, but it never occurred to me to post it because, well, I didn’t realise it was so special until I shared a photo of it on Instagram and got requests for the recipe!

-Then, of course, there’s the creamy sauce.
+• Creamy sauce.
 It might surprise you to learn that it’s made with coconut milk!
-It adds just the right flavour, creaminess, and wow factor without being heavy or weighing down the dish—and no, it doesn’t make this pasta taste like coconut!
+It adds just the right flavour, creaminess, and wow factor without being heavy or weighing down the dish—and no, it doesn’t make this pasta taste like coconut.
+It reminds me of my vegan Alfredo sauce or pasta carbonara.

 Overhead view of Garlic Mushroom Pasta ingredients with labels